Squamashii/Inspiration/README.md

 3. When little nieces and nephews come up and give me a hug out of nowhere.
 Actually, little kids do a lot that makes me smile.
 But I like it best when they are happy.

 Where do I want to be in the year 2030?
+  - I hope to be graduating from the Animation and Game Design program at UVU in the year 2030.
+That means I will be 30 years old! gaah!

 Random list of motivations:
 1. I am self-motivated to succeed.